On the geometry of the slice of trace--free SL(2,C)-characters of a knot group: Applications

-Comparing the traces of $\Phi_2(\rho)(\gamma)$ and the above diagonal matrix, we have that
+Comparing the traces of $\PhiII(\rho)(\gamma)$ and the above diagonal matrix, we have that

-Since $\Phi_2$ gives a one--to--one correspondence on characters of metabelian representations, we can conclude the statement. \end{proof} \begin{proof}[Proof of Theorem \ref{thm:explicit_Riley_poly}] If we fix a choice of square root of $-1$, the roots of $\phi_K(-1, u)$ correspond to the representatives of non-abelian part in $S_0(E_K)$ by one--to--one.
+Since $\PhiII$ gives a one--to--one correspondence on metabelian characters, we can conclude the statement. \end{proof} \begin{proof}[Proof of Theorem~\ref{thm:explicit_Riley_poly}] If we fix a choice of square root of $-1$, the roots of $\phi_K(-1, u)$ correspond to the representatives of non-abelian part in $S_0(\knotexterior)$ by one--to--one.
 From \cite{Riley}, the highest degree of $u$ in $\phi_K(t, u)$ is given by the determinant of $K$, i.e., $p=|\Delta_K(-1)|$.
-Moreover it follows from the proof of Proposition 3 in \cite{Riley} that the coefficient of leading term of $\phi_K(t, u)$ is equal to $(-1)^{(p-1)/2}$.
-By the degree of $u$ and Theorem \ref{thm:explicit_conj_class}, all roots of $\phi_K(-1, u)$ are given preciously by $(p-1)/2$ distinct real numbers:
+Moreover it follows from the proof of \cite[Lemma 2]{Riley} that the coefficient of leading term on $u$ of $\phi_K(t, u)$ is equal to $(-1)^{(p-1)/2}$.
+By the degree of $u$ and Theorem~\ref{thm:explicit_conj_class}, all roots of $\phi_K(-1, u)$ are given preciously by $(p-1)/2$ distinct real numbers: